Submissions/seneschal/docs/tech_specs.md

 * accepts requests from users
 * executes approved workflows
 * will reject requests that violate policy
-* creates an audit trail containing
+* creates an audit trail containing:
     * requests — who, what, when, input, output
     * request rejections
     * action start
     * action complete
     * errors
 * is hardened — no database required
-* is expandable — User can write plugins, that define new workflows.
+* is expandable — Users can write plugins, that define new workflows.
 * is change managed — Administrators must install new plugins or versions, allowing change review and auditing.

 ## Main Concepts